Service of Mystical Communion with Christ

 (From Luke 17:21)

 The people to whom Jesus spoke these words were, in their hearts and hopes, rebels against church and state.
 They looked on Jesus as a national deliverer who would destroy the Roman world-power and overthrow the Temple-authorities of Judaism and set up new authorities over which he, himself, would reign as king.
 Many leaders had already risen up with intent to overthrow the power of Rome, each claiming to be the promised Messiah of Judaism.
 Jesus said that many more would arise but that the Kingdom of Heaven “… comes not with observation” … in effect, that it was not of the external realm at all.
 It is not to be found by travelling to some particular place, nor in the secret chambers of some temple, nor by meetings together and organisations of people.
-It is of the Inner Realm of Mind and Spirit, and will be found and experienced by developing the Inner Awareness.
+It is of the Inner Realm of Mind and Spirit, and will be found, experienced and lived by developing the Inner Awareness.
+Jesus is our perfect exemplar for this.

 Many have supposed that the church of the Apostolic tradition is the Kingdom of Heaven on Earth, but this cannot be so, seeing that the Church is of the outward realm of organisation and activity, and it is obvious that the Inner Awareness of which Jesus spoke is not attained by becoming a church member.
 Jesus stated the conditions necessary to the experience: